mattbegent/staddle/README.md

 ##Debugging

-Boilerplate has css debugging built and can be enabled by uncommenting the debug module import in main.less (assets/less/main.less).
-This will outline any problems with images, links, empty elements and deprecated elements.
-Remember to uncomment this when putting a site live.
+Boilerplate has css debugging built in to outline any problems with images, links, empty elements and deprecated elements.

-	// LOAD THE BOILERPLATE
-	// ----------------------------------------------------

-	@import "lib/boilerplate.less";
-	@import "lib/modules/debug.less"; // Debugging enabled
+To enable debugging simply set the variable @DEBUG to true in assets/less/variables.less.

 ##Grid